james2doyle/google-form-styling/README.md

 * Link the style.css stylsheet
 * Test the form and check the response in Google drive

+This is how the [demo form](https://googledrive.com/host/0B3SHb_huRFdyNENfQjVzSGpIOFU/index.html) is hosted.

 ### Hosting the form

 Something relatively new to Google drive is the ability to host static HTML pages.